How to claim DLA for your child

 We've made a DLA diary that you can print out and use [ 99 kb] - it covers 7 days and gives you tips on what to write down.

-The diary will help you when you answer questions on the form.
-You can also send it with the form as evidence.
+The diary can really help you when you fill in the form.
+You can also send it with the form as evidence if you like.

 Fill in the application form